pcraciunoiu/embrangler_pelican/content/posts/2017-12-27-belated-birthday-resolutions.md

 __Ultimate goal:__ Experience travel in a new way.

-### P1: Give time, money, or both
+### P2: Give time, money, or both

 This is a P2.
-I really believ I can do this one well though, and at the same time I don't want to overdo it.
+I really believe I can do this one well though, and at the same time I don't want to overdo it.
 This year, as every year, I've been presented with the opportunities to give.
 And I'm feeling readier and readier.

 * Donate $5K (or) volunteer for 30+ hours (broken up into chunks OK).
 These are not necessarily equivalent, just what feels right.
 * Each month, give something to someone that's totally unexpected.
 Maybe even a stranger.
 Could be worth a dollar, could be worthless, could be worth a hundred quid.